SCPR/Persistence-Swift/README.md

 To integrate this framework into your Xcode project, clone (or otherwise download) it onto your development machine and drag the included _Persistence.xcodeproj_ file into your project's file navigator in Xcode.

 Once you have done so, drag the appropriate framework file from the _Products_ group into the Embedded Binaries section of the targets you wish to build it with.
-Then make sure to _import_ Persistence at the top of any file(s) you wish to use it in.
+Then make sure to _import_ the framework at the top of any file(s) you wish to use it in.

 ## Inline Documentation